Grant Herbert Logo

 Hi, this is Grant Herbert, VUCA Leadership and Sustainable Performance Coach, and today I want to continue our conversation around social intelligence by helping you to develop more situational awareness.

-Over the last few weeks, we've been talking about the area of intelligence that helps us to work with people.
-We've done a lot of work on our own emotional intelligence and being able to use what we understand about our emotions to navigate them in a healthy way.
+Over the last few weeks, we have been talking about the area of intelligence that helps us to work with people.
+We have done a lot of work on our own emotional intelligence and being able to use what we understand about our emotions to navigate them in a healthy way.

 However, as we talked about a couple of weeks ago, if we apply those same principles alone when working with others, misunderstandings come in and that causes conflict.

-We talked about the fact that human beings are unique, and although in our vocabulary we've developed names, understandings, and groupings of emotions, not everyone experiences those emotions in the same way.
+We talked about the fact that human beings are unique, and although in our vocabulary we have developed names, understandings, and groupings of emotions, not everyone experiences those emotions in the same way.
 In fact, when people are feeling a certain way, they may even label them differently from you.

-So, you need to remember that social intelligence needs to come in, and this is the ability to be aware of what ‘could’ be going on in the emotions of the other person or group.
-Then, using the skills of reflective listening and having a lot of empathy and understanding, you might actually know what it is that they're feeling.
+So, you need to remember that social intelligence needs to come in, and this is the ability to be aware of what could be going on in the emotions of the other person or group.
+Then, using the skills of reflective listening and having a lot of empathy and understanding, you might actually know what it is that they are feeling.

 By looking through their lens instead of yours, you get the true picture for them rather than going: "Okay, this is how I feel when I experience that emotion."

 Doing this will enable you to have an accurate assessment and, therefore, remove misunderstandings.
-When you’re able to do that and be more socially aware, you will get a different result.
+When you are able to do that and be more socially aware, you will get a different result.

 We talked about empathy last week, which is the key and most critical social awareness element.